paulywill/100-days-of-code/log.md

 I've decided to take on Tier-2 project, using React front-end to build a food drive app to assist people with running a food drive.

-Will be MVP as a simple form and a graph of the lbs of food they collects.
-Something similar to this [fundraiser page](http://cfban.convio.net/site/TR?fr_id=1100&pg=entry).
+Will be MVP as a simple form and a graph of the lbs of food they collected.
+Something similar to the fork graph on this [fundraiser page](http://cfban.convio.net/site/TR?fr_id=1100&pg=entry).

 *Details*: